Institute of Technology, Sligo: History

-The institute opened in 1970 as a Regional Technical College, and adopted its present name on 7 May 1997.
+The institute opened in 1970 as a Regional Technical College, and adopted the name 'Institute of Technology, Sligo' on 7 May 1997.
 The first students graduated with degrees from Sligo RTC in 1986.

-Con Power served as principal of the college from its foundation in 1972 until 1979.
-Prof. Terri Scott was the institute's first female president, serving from 2008 until 2014.
-She was succeeded by Prof. Vincent Cunnane in October 2014.
-Dr. Brendan McCormack was appointed president of the institute in September 2016.
+Con Power, who acted as principal of the college from 1972 until 1979, was later involved with other state bodies.
+Terri Scott was the institute's first female president, serving from 2008 until 2014.
+She was succeeded by Vincent Cunnane in October 2014.
+Brendan McCormack was appointed as president in September 2016.

 Development

 IT Sligo developed a number of distance learning options, and as of 2016 reportedly had 1,800 online learners registered on various online programmes.
 This subsequently increased to approximately 3000 online learners.

-In sports, the college has both ladies' soccer and men's Gaelic football teams, the latter winning the Sigerson Cup three times during the six years up to 2005.
+In sports, the college has both ladies' and men's Gaelic football and soccer teams, with the men's gaelic football team winning the Sigerson Cup three times during the six years up to 2005.

 In technology, IT Sligo's "Team Hermes" won the software design category of the 2011 Microsoft Imagine Cup (a world student technology competition, held in 2011 in New York).